Two hikers on trail in Ridgway State Park

 The State Recreational Trails Committee reviews, scores, and ranks grant applications and formulates funding recommendations to the Commission for the Colorado Parks and Wildlife Division’s Trail Grant Programs.
 The Trails Committee advises the Commission and CPW on all matters pertaining to trails, their use, extent, location and funding.

-Trails Plans
+Trail Plans

-The Colorado Parks and Wildlife's State Trails Program has two guiding plans that assist in decision-making and grant selections.
+The Colorado Parks and Wildlife's State Trails Program has guiding plans that assist in decision-making and grant selections.

 2016-2026 Statewide Trails Strategic Plan